-

 Course Overview

-The Master/Postgraduate Diploma of Health Sciences (Public Health Nursing) runs over two academic years.
-Candidates registering for this programme upon successful completion of year one can register with the NMBI as a public health nurse.
-To successfully complete year one the student must complete theoretical modules totalling 60 ECTS and clinical assessment requirements as stipulated by NMBI (2015).
+The Master Health Science (Public Health Nursing [PHN])—runs over two academic years.
+Candidates will register initially for a one year postgraduate diploma upon successful completion of year one can register with the NMBI as a public health nurse.
+To successfully complete Year One the student must complete theoretical modules totalling 60 ECTS and clinical assessment requirements as stipulated by NMBI (2015).
+They will be awarded a Postgraduate Diploma in Health Sciences (Public Health Nursing).
+This is currently sponsored by the HSE.

-Students on successful completion of year one may opt out of the programme and will be awarded a Postgraduate Diploma in Health Sciences (Public Health Nursing).
-Students must achieve 60% on the aggregate of modules undertaken in year one to progress to year two.
-Students who have indicated to opt out on completion of year one will not progress to year two.
-Year one is currently sponsored by the HSE.
-Year Two of this programme is offered by the School of Nursing and Midwifery, NUI Galway, and is not sponsored by the Health Service Executive.
+Students on successful completion of year one may choose to transfer to Year 2 of the MSc programme, without exiting the programme with a Postgraduate Diploma.
+In order to transfer to Year 2 of the MSs programme, students must achieve 60% on the aggregate of modules undertaken in year one to progress to Year Two.
+Year Two of this programme is offered by the School of Nursing and Midwifery, University of Galway, and is not sponsored by the Health Service Executive.

 Scholarships available